 Aleta G. Estreicher

-In teaching Corporations, she tries “to demystify some of the business concepts that I found strange coming from a liberal arts background.
-Corporations is an extraordinarily important subject, firmly grounded in the real world—which frequently comes as a surprise to students.”
+In her Corporations course, she “deliberately demystified” many of the business and financial concepts that are unfamiliar to many students coming from a liberal arts background.
+“Corporate law is an extraordinarily important subject, firmly grounded in the real world–which frequently comes as a surprise to students with no business experience.”

-“I am living proof that life is not necessarily a straight line.
-My practice experience quickly zigzagged from litigation to business law, and so I always tell my students not to be too single-minded in law school,” she says.
+“I am living proof that life is not necessarily a straight line, and neither is a career in the law.
+My interests and practice experience quickly zigzagged from labor law to litigation to business law, and so I always told my students not to be too single-minded when choosing courses in law school.”

-During the last few years, she has been writing interactive lessons on corporate law for the Center for Computer Assisted Legal Instruction (CALI).
-Her lessons allow students to study specific areas of corporate law at their own pace through a structured series of interactive questions that provide them with detailed feedback for both their right and wrong answers.
+In addition to her scholarly writings, Professor Estreicher authored a series of interactive computer lessons on corporate law for the Center for Computer Assisted Legal Instruction (CALI).
+Her lessons allowed students to study specific areas of corporate law at their own pace through a structured series of interactive questions that provided them with detailed feedback for both their right and wrong answers.

 “These lessons offer a useful supplement to traditional classroom pedagogy,” she explains.
-“By writing them, I can reach students outside the classroom and engage in another form of teaching.”
+“By writing them, I could reach students outside the classroom and engage in another form of teaching.”

 CHAPTERS IN BOOKS